 Stage 2: Food business licence assessment

-Once your design assessment is approved and fit-out has started, you must submit an application for a food business licence no more than 30 days before the desired start date of operation
+Once approved and fit-out has started, you must submit an application for a food business licence no more than 30 days before the desired start date of operation.

-Lodge your food business licence using the application for food business approvals online form (pay with Visa or Mastercard).
+Lodge your food business licence using the Application for food business approvals online form.

-Before you can start operating, an environmental health officer will conduct a final site inspection.
+Before you open for business, Council's Environmental Health Officer will conduct a final site inspection.

-Council will issue the food business licence when the completed fit-out has been approved.
+Council will issue you with a food business licence when the completed fit-out has been approved.

 Food safety program accreditation

-You do not need food safety program accreditation for a cafe, restaurant or takeaway.
-However, if you are planning to do catering as a part of business, use the application for food business approvals online form to apply for the food safety program accreditation at the same time you lodge your food licence application.
+You do not need a food safety program accreditation for a cafe, restaurant or takeaway.
+However, if you are planning to run catering as a part of business, submit the Application for food business approvals online form to apply for the Food Safety Program Accreditation at the same time you lodge your food licence application.

 Find out more about food safety programs.